Share this link via

 Intermediate phase: Grade 4 to Grade 7

 In these grades, learners are taught to work with the learned material in an abstract manner.
 The nature of the content gradually builds from being tangible and real, to more intellectual and abstract.
-Our small class sizes and enhanced curriculum provides learners with an inherent dedication to hard work and excellence as well as 21st-century skills through specialised subjects such as Economic and Management Sciences and isiZulu.
+Our small class sizes and enhanced curriculum provide learners with an inherent dedication to hard work and excellence as well as 21st-century skills through specialised subjects such as Economic and Management Sciences and isiZulu.

 What is meant by an enhanced curriculum?

 As a Curro School, we are committed to providing learners with an excellent education.
 Therefore, our approach to teaching the national CAPS curriculum is based on project-based learning and self-discovery.
 This approach allows learners to interact with the learned material or discover the core concepts themselves.
 Regular assessments and tests still take place, but we focus on ensuring that learners can use their intellectual abilities to discover the material and make it real to them in some way.
 This further provides them with 21st-century skills such as problem-solving, research, and self-initiated proactive action.
-Due to our small class sizes, learners each have access to our state-of-the-art equipment and tools in subjects such as Robotics and Natural Sciences.
+Due to our small class sizes, learners each have access to our state-of-the-art equipment and tools in subjects such as Robotics and Information Technology.

 See which subjects we offer on our fact sheet (see Downloads).